Patashu/break_eternity.js/README.md

 IMPORTANT NOTE TO PEOPLE CONVERTING FROM break_infinity.js: log/log2/log10/ln now return Decimal not Number!
 You'll also need to reconsider your string parsing/displaying functions and consider moving e/exponent calls to absLog10.
 Support for very small numbers has finally been added, so things like tickspeed multiplier being 1e-400 will be fine now!

-Functions you can call include `abs, neg, round, floor, ceil, trunc, add, sub, mul, div, recip, mod, cmp, cmpabs, max, min, maxabs, minabs, log, log10, ln, pow, root, factorial, gamma, exp, sqrt, tetrate, iteratedexp, iteratedlog, layeradd10, layeradd, slog, ssqrt, lambertw, linear_sroot, pentate` and more!
+Functions you can call include `abs, neg, round, floor, ceil, trunc, add, sub, mul, div, recip, mod, cmp, cmpabs, max, min, maxabs, minabs, log, log10, ln, pow, root, factorial, gamma, exp, sqrt, tetrate, iteratedexp, iteratedlog, layeradd10, layeradd, slog, ssqrt, lambertw, linear_sroot, pentate, penta_log, linear_penta_root` and more!
 Javascript operators like `+` and `*` do not work - you need to call the equivalent functions instead.
 Note that all these functions return new Decimals - they do not mutate the original Decimal.

 Accepted input formats to new Decimal or Decimal.fromString (X, Y, and N represent numbers):